 Course Description and Objectives:

-In this course we will read eight plays from the latter half of Shakespeare’s career.
-Students should emerge from this course with an appreciation for Shakespeare’s plays as texts for reading and performance and with a better understanding of how those texts engaged with the theatrical, historical, and social tensions of Elizabethan and Jacobean England.
-We will pay particular attention to the structure and the language of the plays as we develop the skills of close reading, critical writing, and group discussion.
+In this course we will read a wide range of poems, prose writings, and plays written by both male and female authors over the course of the seventeenth century.
+Students should emerge from this course with a better understanding of how these texts participated in the development of literary culture during this period as well as how they engaged with the historical and social tensions of seventeenth-century England.
+We will pay particular attention to the structure and the language of these texts as we develop the skills of close reading, critical writing, and group discussion.

 • Midterm Exam